Ocawesome101/oc-ulos/README.txt

 With the Refinement init system, script and service configuration is simpler than ever - and, thanks to strict separation measures, the init system may be easily swapped.

-ULOS runs smoothly on 256K of RAM, something neither Monolith nor Apotheosis can accomplish.
+ULOS runs smoothly on 384K of RAM[3].
 It supports multi-terminal functionality, with terminals initalized at boot time, allowing simultaneous use by several users.

 ULOS ships with upstream TLE and its syntax highlighting files, for an incredible text editing experience.
 This is proof that VT100-based editing doesn't have to be slow or primitive.